MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcolumn-property.md

 This property must be set to a field or variable of the [Integer Data Type](../datatypes/devenv-integer-data-type.md).

-The IndentationColumn property is used together with either the IndentationControls property or ShowAsTree property create an indented hierarchy list.
-It has no effect if the IndentationControls property is not set and ShowAsTree property is set to false (default).
+The IndentationColumn property is used together with either the IndentationControls property or ShowAsTree property to create an indented hierarchy list.
+This property has no effect if the IndentationControls property is not set and ShowAsTree property is set to false (default).

 For more information about how to use this property, see [Designing Indented Hierarchy Lists](../devenv-indented-hierarchy-lists.md).